The full list

 LP - Mi chiamo Piero (Rare 55103 -1972)

-A very rare record, often described with the crucial word "progressive", this album from 1972 contains in fact 12 songs with some flute and keyboards arrangements that may remind of the typical prog sounds.
-The three members of this group, all originating from Voghera, were Piero Cairo (keyboards and vocals), Ezio Cristiani (guitar) and Tino Negri (bass), helped by other musicians, but the album was totally composed by Cairo, who had a later career in the disco-music field.
+A very rare record, often described with the crucial word "progressive", this album from 1972 contains in fact 12 songs with some flute and keyboards arrangements that May remind of the typical prog sounds.
+The members of this group, all originating from Voghera, were Piero Cairo (keyboards and vocals), Ezio Cristiani (vocals, guitar, flute) and Tino Negri (vocals and bass), helped by Roberto Ferracin (organ) and Sergio Chiesa (drums), but the album was totally composed by Cairo, who had a later career in the disco-music field.

 Discography: